Supreme Allied Commander SE Asia

 & Marshal Joseph Stalin (USSR)

 At the Potsdam Conference (held in July-August 1945) representatives from the UK, USA and the USSR (now the Russian Federation) met to discuss how they would administer the defeated Nazi Germany.
 It was reported that Mountbatten used the event to try to convince Marshal Joseph Stalin (1878-1953) to invite him to visit Russia, using his close family ties with the former Imperial Russian Royal Family in an effort to impress the Russian leader.
 Mountbatten's tactics fell flat and no invitation was forthcoming.
 Despite the surrender of the Germans in May 1945, the War with Japan still continued.
-Once most of Burma was re-captured, the command turned its attention towards its next major operational objective – Malaya, however the use of atomic bombs on the Japanese mainland brought the War to an abrupt end.
+Once most of Burma was re-captured, the command turned its attention towards its next major operational objective – Malaya, however the use of atomic bombs on the Japanese mainland brought World War II to an abrupt end.